 Maintain the T&P Relief Valve properly.
-Follow the maintenance instructions provided by the manufacturer of the T&P Relief Valve (label attached to T&P Relief Valve).
-If no label is attached to the T&P Relief Valve, follow the instructions in the T&P Relief Valve Maintenance section of this manual.
+Follow the maintenance instructions provided by the manufacturer of the T&P Relief Valve (label attached to T&P Relief Valve) and the procedure that starts on page 21.

 An explosion could occur if the T&P Relief Valve or discharge pipe is blocked.
 Do not cap or plug the T&P Relief Valve or discharge pipe.